Event terms and conditions

-These event terms and conditions apply to all events hosted by the IES and its sister organisations, the IAQM and CHES, unless stated otherwise.
+This event code of conduct applies to all events hosted by the IES and its sister organisations, the Institute of Air Quality Management (IAQM) and the Committee of Heads of Environmental Sciences (CHES), unless stated otherwise.
 Please also refer to the relevant booking form for any additional terms and conditions which may apply.

 |Event Types||Contact Details|